 • tokyo-statement-on-quantum-cooperation

 Japan.
-The Tokyo Statement on Quantum Cooperation signed by the United States and Japan in December of 2019, provides a framework for like-minded countries to cooperate on the advancement of quantum information science and technology (QIST).
+The Tokyo Statement on Quantum Cooperation signed by the United States and Japan in December of 2019 provides a framework for like-minded countries to cooperate on the advancement of QIST.
 The statement declares that international partnerships are critical to bringing together the wide range of skills, expertise, and ingenuity to accelerate the research and development in QIST.
 The statement highlights several core principles including good-faith cooperation based on the shared values of freedom of inquiry, merit-based competition, openness and transparency, accountability, and reciprocity.
 Read the whole statement here, along with the quantum.gov news release here.

 • US-UK Quantum Cooperation Statement